Delaware College of Art and Design

 Delaware College of Art and Design (DCAD) was a private art school in Wilmington, Delaware.
 It was founded in 1997 through a partnership between the Pratt Institute and the Corcoran College of Art and Design.
 It was accredited by the Middle States Commission on Higher Education and the National Association of Schools of Art and Design.
-On May 23, 2024, the college announced it would be winding down operations and close permanently.
+On May 23, 2024, the college announced it would wind down operations and close permanently.

 History

 The Wilmington Renaissance Corporation established the school in 1997 as part of their downtown revitalization efforts.
-The school reached a record attendance of 250 students in 2011 which declined to 160 by 2017.
+The school reached a record attendance of 250 students in 2011, which declined to 160 by 2017.
 Only 107 students remained in 2024 when the closure was announced due to low enrollment.
 Both the Moore College of Art and Design and Pennsylvania College of Art and Design agreed to accept incoming freshmen and rising sophomores as part of a teach-out plan.